sagetony/audit/solo/zaros-report.md

+### H-1 Incorrect Logic Used in Determining `ctx.isFillPriceValid` in `SettlementBranch::fillOffchainOrders` Function

 ## Description:

 Incorrect logic was applied while determining if `ctx.isFillPriceValid` is really valid.
 When placing a buy (long position), the fill price should be less than the target price (`fillPrice < targetPrice`).
 Conversely, when placing a sell (short position), the fill price should be greater than the target price (`fillPrice > targetPrice`).